 Breastfeeding has also been approved to be one of the family planning methods that a family can observe.

 Since breastfeeding has been given so much importance, many women have been made aware.
 However, despite the awareness, many mothers still report of breast problems associated with lactation.

-These problems are most often than not, associated with improper breastfeeding techniques.
+These problems are most often then not, associated with improper breastfeeding techniques.
 In order to lower down the incidence of breast-related problems due to lactation, it is important that mothers observe the proper techniques of breastfeeding.

 Ultimately, both the mother as well as the baby will benefit from the proper observance of these techniques.
 Here are breastfeeding tips for first-time mothers!